cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 {% endhighlight %}

-[//]: # (Competition and Security Concerns in Scripting) During JavaScript's early days, tech giants like Microsoft and Adobe were also venturing into dynamic client-side scripting.
+[//]: # (Competition and Security Concerns in Scripting) During JavaScript's early days, tech giants like Microsoft and Adobe were also venturing into **dynamic client-side scripting**.
 Microsoft introduced technologies such as [ActiveX](https://en.wikipedia.org/wiki/ActiveX), along with scripting languages like JScript and VBScript, while Adobe developed ActionScript for its Flash authoring tool.
-Interestingly, none of this technologies ended up going anywhere and today are practically deprecated.
+Interestingly, none of these technologies ended up going anywhere and today are practically deprecated.
 Indeed, JavaScript became the de facto standard for client-side scripting.
 One of the reasons is that these scripting languages were proprietary, raising significant security concerns because they could execute any code downloaded from the internet, potentially harming the user's system.
 To mitigate these risks, browsers implemented strict containment measures.